1234ru/phone-formatter/docs/README-EN.md

 if there is no input eventually, the field is set back to empty when focus is lost
 <img src="https://raw.githubusercontent.com/1234ru/phone-formatter/master/docs/blank-input-en.gif" width="250" align="center">

-* if no template matches the given phone number it will not be formatted
+* if no template matches the given phone number, it will not be formatted

 * invalid characters (letters etc.) are removed anyway